lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 .. image::  lxqt-theme-tab.png

 The :guilabel:`Font` tab has settings for fonts.
 To change the font size that desktop applications use choose the font tab and change the :guilabel:`Point size` and enter in the size you want or use the up and down arrows to increase or decrease font size respectively.
 To change the default font there is the :guilabel:`Font name` drop down that you can type the font name you or select from the drop down menu.
 The checkbox for  :guilabel:`Use antialias fonts` and :guilabel:`Font hinting` for fonts lets you also set antialiased fonts which are enabled for easier screen viewing.
 The :guilabel:`Resolution(DPI)` sets the resolution or dots per inch of the screen.
+To change how much the fonts are hinted change the :guilabel:`Font hinting style` drop down menu.

 .. image:: appearance-font.png